Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Demon Deacons have covered the spread twice this season when favored by 3 points or more (in five chances).

-- Wake Forest's games this year have hit the over on two of six set point totals (33.3%).
+- Wake Forest's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Wake Forest is 3-3 against the spread and 6-0 overall this season when the team notches more than 20.7 points.
+- Wake Forest is 3-3 against the spread and 6-0 overall when the team churns out more than 281.7 yards.

-- The Demon Deacons average 441.5 yards per game, 159.8 more yards than the 281.7 the Black Knights give up per matchup.

-- In games that Wake Forest totals more than 281.7 yards, the team is 3-3 against the spread and 6-0 overall.

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.